anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Truffle.md

     Create a `.env` file in your project's root folder, and set environment variables in the file as follows:

     ```text
-    PRIVATE_KEY = // The private key of the account you intend to use on Palm
+    PRIVATE_KEY = // The private key of the account you intend to use on the Palm Network
     INFURA_PROJECT_ID = // Your infura project id
     ```